zio/zio-quill/CASSANDRA.md

 }
 ```

-We need to create a new `TypeCodec` and register it in the `CodecRegistry`.
+It is necessary to create a new `TypeCodec` and register it in the `CodecRegistry`.

 **Phantom (v1.22.0)**
 ```scala